-The Family Resource Center offers an Associate of Arts in Family Studies and a Bachelor of Arts in Family Studies in partnership with the College of Education.
+The College of Family Studies offers an Associate of Arts in Family Studies and a Bachelor of Arts in Family Studies.
 These two degrees will provide a well-grounded foundation for understanding a Biblically based Family.
 Students will learn about Godly family life and receive skills to help families live a biblical life style.

 Associate of Arts

 This degree will